AxisCommunications/acap3-sdk/README.md

 * Set up tests for pull requests, i.e. non-master branches
 * Merge to master
 * Set a tag and build a release per tag
+* Both 3.2-armv7hf and 3.2-armv7hf-ubuntu19.10 works fine with correct regex
+* Setting one and then the other triggers a new job and the result is two tags for the same digest, as desired.

 + +Pros